-I am a hands-on geek who loves to tinker with technology, and if you like, I can transfer what I learned into a form that works for your business.
-My technology primer training programs are customized and delivered for clients I work with.
+I am a hands-on geek who loves to tinker with technology, and if you want, I can take what I have learned and put it into a form that works for your business.
+My technology primer training programs are customized and delivered for the clients I work with.

-I have a passion for technology, good ones especially.
-If you believe you have a product that has tremendous potential and traction in the market, and need a product advocate and evangelist, talk to me.
-If I am convinced of your product, I will be able to evangelize your product in the market, through stakeholder presentations, seminars, conferences, product launches, media events, etc.
+I have a passion for technology, especially good technology.
+If you think you have a product that has tremendous potential and traction in the market, and you need a product advocate and evangelist, talk to me.
+If I believe in your product, I can evangelize your product in the market through stakeholder presentations, seminars, conferences, product launches, media events, etc.

 I love ALL kinds of technologies – not just computers and software, including: